Lincoln MKS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Lincoln MKS are $1,044 a year for full coverage.
-Comprehensive insurance costs approximately $206 each year, collision insurance costs $300, and liability costs $402.
-A liability-only policy costs as little as $446 a year, and high-risk insurance costs $2,248 or more.
-Teenage drivers cost the most to insure at up to $4,022 a year.
+The average insurance rates for a Lincoln MKS are $1,044 a year including full coverage.
+Comprehensive insurance costs approximately $206 a year, collision insurance costs $300, and liability coverage is estimated at $402.
+Liability-only coverage costs approximately $446 a year, and high-risk coverage costs $2,248 or more.
+Teens cost the most to insure at up to $4,022 a year.

 Average premium for full coverage: $1,044